 Then you can find a pretty good designer template for your website.
 Setting up a website would just be as simple as picking one of these templates and customize to your business needs.

 You can probably get your website set up and live over the weekend.

-You can even collect paid subscriptions on your membership site, although you will need a premium Wix plan for that starting at $17/month.
+You can even collect paid subscriptions on your membership site, although you will need a premium Wix plan starting at $17/month.

-Wix is decent solution if you need to quickly set up a small eCommerce store to test product ideas.
-Starting at $17/month you get all the features an eCommerce store needs:
+Wix is good solution if you need to quickly set up a small eCommerce store to test product ideas.
+Starting at $17/month, you get all the features an eCommerce store needs:

 Wix has a good selection of apps/plugins specifically in these categories

 So if you need a website in any of these categories you are in good hands.
 Plus, there are myriads of other apps that's found on general websites like: forms, comments, site search, video, analytics, marketing tools and more...